 2 Introduction to Machine Learning

 Machine Learning (ML) is about training an algorithm that can perform certain tasks.
-The general steps to get the trained model include:
+The general steps to get the trained model are:

-2. Establish something that should be done with such data (= task)
+- Define what should be done with the data (the task)

-4. Operationalize the goal by an error metric (=loss) that is to be minimized
+- Operationalize the goal through an error metric (the loss) that is to be minimized

 The goal of this course is that you can answer the following questions: